ympbyc/Carrot/README.md

 ### Things Start to Get Odd

 Carrot's runtime values are completely **untyped** (not even dynamicaly typed).
 As a consequence,  Carrot's types are completely independent from its underlying implementation.
-The type checker, by default,  only looks at type declarations and it is almost enough to find most of the type-related bugs.

 ```lisp
 ;;invisible container